OHJ: The Covington Review (Part 1)

 -:-

 My commentary on part 4 will go live in a few days.
-See my commentary on part 2, if you want to walk back in the series.
-I will eventually blog on all of Covington’s entries in this series (his continuing index is here).
+See my commentary on part 2,

+of Covington’s entries in this series (his continuing index is here).
 Covington has also responded to another’s (rather off-topic) question about part 3 (part 3a, with more discussion of the point in part 9), on whether my claim of a Philonic Jesus theology holds water (he confirms it does).
 I have nothing further to add to that, except that there is even more evidence cited in OHJ on this point than Covington already astutely summarizes (e.g. that the Philonic Logos is the celestial High Priest is explicitly stated by Philo in several places, and not just an inference from his saying it is the same figure in Zechariah 6).
 And my book already addresses all the objections commenters raised on his blog (OHJ, Element 40).

 =============